JinMyeong-Kim-Kr/1st-Grade-Lab/README.md

-# Kookmin University - Software Major - First Year Projects
+# Kookmin University - Software Major - First Year Projects

 This is a collection of projects I developed during my first year as a Software major at Kookmin University.